 The purpose of the employee Group Informational Session is to inform impacted workers of available reemployment services and prepare them for job search activity prior to their anticipated layoff.
-State Rapid Reemployment representatives will facilitate Group Informational Sessions when invited by a company, regardless of the number of impacted workers.
-If this is not made available at the company site, the State Rapid Reemployment representative will work with local SC Works staff to provide sessions offsite.
+The State Rapid Response Coordinator will facilitate Group Informational Sessions when invited by a company, regardless of the number of impacted workers.
+If this is not made available at the company site, the State Rapid Response Coordinator will work with local SC Works staff to provide sessions offsite.